-If you are going to you buy a new Japanese style teapot you need to decide between either a ceramic or cast iron pot.
+If you are going to buy a new Japanese-style teapot, you need to decide between either a ceramic or cast iron pot.
 Cast iron vs. ceramic teapot is one better than the other.
 You will learn the benefits and disadvantages of both.
-However, I will argue the point that cast iron teapots are the better choice for the average tea drinker.
+However, I will argue that cast iron teapots are the better choice for the average tea drinker.

 Table Of Contents

 - Buyer’s checklist (Ceramic vs. Cast Iron teapot)

 - Cast iron teapots have colorful and traditional designs

 - Japanese cast iron teapots last a long time